How to Make a 1990s House Look More Modern

-- Countertops – laminate is the most affordable
+4. Countertops – laminate is the most affordable (READ MORE)

-- Update the fireplace (brass, surround and mantel as needed)
+5. Update the fireplace (brass, surround and mantel as needed – READ MORE)

 And of course, there’s flooring.
 However, unless it’s a small space, it’s not a very budget-friendly project.

-- If it’s a typical 1990’s oak, I wouldn’t put it anywhere near the top of my to-do list as its WAY easier to work with than coloured products
+- if it’s a typical 1990s oak, I wouldn’t put it anywhere near the top of my to-do list as it’s WAY easier to work with than colored products